Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 We currently expect our first quarter 2017 non-GAAP results to be as follows.
 Quarterly revenues of $200 million to $210 million.
 Q1 2017 non-GAAP gross margins of 71% to 72%.
 We expect a sequential increase in non-GAAP operating expenses of 3% to 5%.
 We estimate our first quarter share-based compensation expense to be between $15.8 million and $16.3 million.
 Non-GAAP diluted share count in the first quarter is 50.3 million shares to 50.8 million shares.

-I will turn it back to Eyal now for your closing comments.
+I will turn it back to Eyal now for a few closing comments.
 Eyal?

 Eyal D. Waldman - Mellanox Technologies Ltd.